CodeYourFuture/CYF-PD/content/blocks/set-up-a-google-sheet-so-we-can-organise-a-slack-posting-rota/readme.md

 ---
-title: Set-up a Google sheet so we can organise a Slack posting rota
+title: Google sheet for Slack rota
 description: Learning to use Google Sheet so the cohort can organise their rota for the coursework
 modules: Fundamentals